steve-cm/RaaS/README.md

 * If a brand is variable, the range is defined, in cents, by "min_price" and "max_price"
 * If a brand is fixed, the face value of the brand is defined, in cents, by "denomination"
 * "countries" uses a two digit country code to define the languages the brand is available in. "ountries" is an array.
 * "xrates" is a list of international exchange rates to USD.
-The list is updated daily.
+Tango Card updates the exchange rates for non-US items at least once a day.
+As part of the Get Rewards Catalog method, the API returns the exchange rates currently loaded into our system.

 Example request/response below
 * First Reponse Example - US Reward Fixed Denomination